alexeskenazi/finite-automata-marble-game-simulation/readme.md

 ## Files
 - `eskenazi_p2.cpp` - The main C++ program implementing the marble simulation.
 - `makefile` - Defines build rules for compiling the program.
-- `cs373-programming assignment 2.pdf` - The assignment description with problem details.
 - `marble-machine.png` - A diagram of the marble machine.

 ## Compilation